junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 Then things go back to normal.
 The printer spits out one last paper, the blinking LED signal dies down, then it falls to silence.
 So does the coffee machine and blender and everything else.

-Dean takes these in slowly, his brain still processing "he's talking with a real ghost that is haunting his apartment" part of new information.
+Dean takes these in slowly, his brain still processing "he's talking with a real ghost that is haunting his apartment" part of the new information.

 "Hmm, you're new?
 In this haunting thing?"
 Words roll out of his tongue without permission.